Snugug/monsters-and-magic/src/content/cantrips/lightning-lasso.md

 save: cunning
 upcast: 1 damage die
 ---

-Lasso a target within 15 feet of you with a line of pure lightning, dealing 1d6 lightning damage and on a strong hit pulling them within 5 feet of you.
+Lasso a target within 30 feet of you with a line of pure lightning, dealing 1d6 lightning damage and marking them restrained on a strong hit.